 A beautiful Arizona family was struck down with tragedy when single mother Valerie Lorraine Gunnell invited a monster into her home.
-In late 1988 Alvie Copeland Kiles was completing a four-year stint in prison after being convicted on aggravated assault charges.
-Four months into breathing the air of freedom, Kiles was living with his girlfriend, Valerie, and her children, five-year-old Shemaeah Nicole Gunnell and nine-month-old Lecresha Kirklin in Yuma, Arizona.
+In late 1988, Alvie Copeland Kiles was completing a four-year stint in prison after being convicted on aggravated assault charges.
+Four months after being released, Kiles was living with his girlfriend, Valerie, and her children: five-year-old Shemaeah Gunnell and nine-month-old Lecresha Kirklin in Yuma, Arizona.
 Kiles was regularly checking with his parole officer and attending his court-appointed counseling sessions, but he still succumbed to his addictions to heroin, cocaine, and alcohol.
 Yet, no one picked up on Kiles’ recurring drug use.

 And why did the little girls have to die?
-According to Kiles, the sisters began to cry as they witnessed their mother’s death.
-They were screaming and because they could possibly identify him, he had to rid the scene of any witnesses.
+According to Kiles, the sisters began to cry as they witnessed their mother’s murder.
+They were said to be screaming and because they could possibly identify him, he believed he had to rid the scene of any witnesses.

 To prove his account, Kiles led the bewildered neighbor to the home where Valerie’s body was wrapped in a blanket.
 She had been beaten to death and placed in the hallway.
 The scene was something out of a horror film.
 There was blood in Valerie’s bedroom as well as two large pools of blood in the girls’ room.

-Kiles told the neighbor, his mother, and a family friend that he left Valerie’s body in the house but threw Shemaeah and Lecresha’s bodies into the Colorado River.
-Lecresha’s body was later located in an irrigation canal in Mexico.
+Kiles reportedly told the neighbor, his mother, and a family friend that he left Valerie’s body in the house but threw Shemaeah and Lecresha’s bodies into the Colorado River.
+Lecresha’s remains were later located in an irrigation canal in Mexico.
 A medical examiner determined that like her mother, the nine-month-old was also beaten to death.

 Almost 30 years later, Shemaeah’s remains have never been found.

-Nevertheless, just in case she may be alive somewhere, an artist rendering of what she would look like as an adult was created (the photo below was done to show Shemaeah at 21-years-old).
-She would be 34-years-old at the time this article’s publication.
-If you have any information about this case that would be helpful in location Shemaeah Gunnell, please contact the Yuma Police Department at 928-373-4670.
+Just in case Shemaeah may be alive somewhere, an artist rendering of what she would look like as an adult was created (the photo below was done to show Shemaeah at 21-years-old).
+She would be 34-years-old at the time of this article’s publication.
+If you have any information about this case that would be helpful in location Shemaeah Gunnell, please contact the Yuma Police Department at 928-373-4670 or your local authorities.